Geometry of Polynomials and Root-Finding via Path-Lifting: Preliminaries

 The corresponding flow is called the \dfn{Newton flow}.
 This vector field blows up near the critical points of $f$.
-By rescaling the length of the vector $X(z)$ by $|f'(z)|^2$, the critical points of $f$ become well-defined singular points of the rescaled vector field.
+By rescaling the length of the vector $X(z)$ by $2|f'(z)|^2$, the critical points of $f$ become well-defined singular points of the rescaled vector field.
 This rescaled vector field is the gradient vector field $\dot{z} = -\nabla |f(z)|^2$; the solution curves of the former coincide with the latter, and we will use the two interchangably.
 The equilibria of the Newton flow are exactly the roots and critical points of $f$.
 Each root $\zeta$ is a sink; we shall denote its basin of attraction by $\Bas(\zeta)$.
 Critical points are saddles for the flow.
 Furthermore, we can extend the flow to infinity, which is the only source.
-Each boundary component of $\Bas(\zeta)$ contains critical points $c\in \CC_f$; each critical point $c$ has an unstable orbit leaving from $c$ and converging to $\zeta$.
-This unstable orbit is a separatrix of $c$ and will be denoted by $\vargamma_c$.
+Each boundary component of $\Bas(\zeta)$ contains critical points $c\in \CC_f$: generically, each critical point $c$ has an unstable orbit leaving from $c$ and converging to $\zeta$, as well as stable orbits from infinity to $c$, which are separatrices for the flow.
 Generically, there is a unique critical point in each boundary component; in the degenerate cases, there could be saddle connections resulting in multiple critical points on one boundary component.
-A general discussion regarding Newton flows can be found in \cite{STW} and \cite{JJT}.
-See also Figure~\ref{voronoipic}.
+A general discussion regarding the Newton flow can be found in \cite{STW} and~\cite{JJT}, as well as \cite{KozenStefansson}.
+See Figure~\ref{newtflowpic}.